morganthomas/winning-arguments/winning-arguments.md

 Recall that the T-schema is the infinite set of statements of the form "the statement **A** is true if and only if **A**," for all statements **A** (in some language, e.g. English).
 Recall that Horwichian minimalism is the view that the T-schema is an axiomatic definition of "true."
 Recall that an axiomatic definition of a term defines the meaning of the term by giving some statements involving the term that are true by the definition of the term.

-Thus, we have two related and yet very different conceptions: the conception of *truth* as a value, and of *true* as an axiomatically defined, context-sensitive, meta-linguistic word.
+Thus, we have two related and yet very different conceptions: the conception of *truth* as a value, and of *true* as an axiomatically defined, context-sensitive, meta-linguistic term that is used to describe statements.

 Intuitively, the meanings of *truth* and *true* should have a lot to do with each other, but it's difficult to see right away how the conceptions of *truth* and *true* we have provided are at all related.